 Q: How often can I see you?

-I ask clients to wait at least a month.
-A session needs time to unfold and it teaches you to trust your own intuition.
+I ask clients to wait at least two weeks.
+A session needs time to unfold and teaches you to trust your own intuition.
 Constantly going to a psychic when in pain builds a dependence on outside wisdom.
 All of your answers are within — but sometimes you need an understanding ear.
 Though I love my work and my clients, I have no interest in being anyone’s guru or psychic crutch.
 Use your judgment.
 Readings are especially powerful around an Equinox or Solstice.

 Q: So…what is it that you do exactly?

 I’m a healer.
 I have profound empathy for the human condition because I have experienced great loss.
 Some call me an intuitive or a psychic (I prefer “cosmic cheerleader”).
 The names don’t matter as much as being present and doing my work.
 I’m also a writer, Reiki Master and spiritual teacher.

 Q: I feel like I’m psychic/intuitive and want to get into this work.
 Where do I begin?

 Find trusted mentors.
 Take classes.
 Study, Meditate.
 It’s essential that you find lasting ways to stay healthy, whole and grounded while sharing your gifts.
 Having a mentor is one of the best ways to do so.
 Read my memoir, The Reluctant Tarot Reader for tips on deepening your practice in the magical arts.